 The one and only reason I stopped paying for Hulu+ is that I was paying $8 a month for a service that was still showing me ads.
+(Then, I turned around and paid for the commercial-free version a few years later.
+Totally worth it!)

 Every other app and online service I can get offers the option to go ad free if I pay a monthly fee.
 So I quit paying for Hulu+ because it wasn’t worth the $96 per year to see ads I would see if I was on the free service.